I’m trying to apply to graduate online, but it says I’m ineligible. What does that mean?

-I want to graduate next year.
+I want to graduate in December or next year.
 How can I do this?

-If I can't attend a ceremony until next year, can I get a completion letter or something to say that I have finished the requirements for my degree?
+If I can't attend a ceremony until later in the year, can I get a completion letter or something to say that I have finished the requirements for my degree?
 My employer needs verification of my completion.

 Yes - you can apply for any records you need here.

 I want to buy some more tickets - where can I get them?

 Tickets will not be available to purchase until approximately two weeks prior to the ceremonies.
 More information here.